anuragambuja/data-engineering-gcp/BigQuery.md

 - You can recover a deleted table only if another table with the same ID in the dataset has not been created.
 In particular, this means you cannot recover a deleted table if it is being streamed to, chances are that the streaming pipeline would have already created an empty table and started pushing rows into it. using Create or Replace table because this makes the table irrecoverable.
 - BigQuery supports user-defined functions or UDF.
 Java Script is currently the only external language supported.
 BigQuery can optimize the execution of SQL much better than it can for JavaScript.

-      ```bash
-      # Get details
-      $ bq show --format=prettyjson dataset:tablename
-      ```
-- BigQuery natively supports arrays.
-Array values must share a data type.
-Arrays are called REPEATED fields in BigQuery.
-  - finding the number of elements with ARRAY_LENGTH(<array>)
-  - deduplicating elements with ARRAY_AGG(DISTINCT <field>)
-  - ordering elements with ARRAY_AGG(<field> ORDER BY <field>)
-  - limiting ARRAY_AGG(<field> LIMIT 5)

-- A STRUCT can have:
-  - One or many fields in it
-  - The same or different data types for each field
-  - It's own alias
-  - Structs are containers that can have multiple field names and data types nested inside.
-Arrays can be one of the field types inside of a Struct (as shown above with the splits field).

 ## Partitioning and Clustering